East Lake Golf Club: Redevelopment

 East Lake began a downward slope when the surrounding neighborhood deteriorated in the 1960s and became victim to suburban flight.
 The Atlanta Athletic Club became a part of this when it sold the No. 2 course to developers and moved to its current home in Johns Creek.
 The original course and clubhouse were saved by a group of 25 members, led by Atlanta businessman Paul Grigsby, who purchased them and created East Lake Country Club in 1968.

 In 1970, the East Lake Meadows public housing project was built on the site of the No. 2 golf course and became a center for poverty, drugs and violence.
 Middle-income homeowners fled the surrounding neighborhood, replaced by low-income renters.
 By the 1980s, East Lake became a mostly forgotten golf course in a seemingly hopeless neighborhood.

 This all changed in 1993 when a local charitable foundation headed by Tom Cousins purchased East Lake with the intent to restore it as a tribute to Bobby Jones and the club's other great amateur golfers.
 The East Lake Foundation was also created and has used the renovation as a catalyst for revitalizing the surrounding community.

 In 1994, Rees Jones, son of golf course architect Robert Trent Jones, restored Donald Ross' original golf course design at East Lake to its current layout.

 In 1998 the Tour Championship was hosted at East Lake for the first time.
 In 2005 East Lake was named the permanent home of the Tour Championship.
-East Lake has hosted the tournament 16 times since 1998.
+East Lake has hosted the tournament 23 times since 1998.

+The clubhouse was significantly expanded in 2008 with a 20,000 square foot addition designed to match the existing 1926 structure.
+The manufacturer of the original B. Mifflin Hood roof tiles had gone out of business in the 1940s, but they were recreated by Ludowici.
+Construction began in February of that year and was completed by the Tour championship that September.